Do you want to add a custom field to your WooCommerce checkout page?

 Read our detailed guide on WooCommerce checkout hooks here.

-This will show the data on the order confirmation page in WooCommerce.
+This will display the data on the WooCommerce order confirmation page.
+Your data will also be saved as order meta in WooCommerce order details.

 The data entered in custom fields is typically stored in: